aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 In [5]: workchain_node = submit(MultiplyAddWorkChain, **inputs)
 ```

-Now, go and check the last processes, the status of the `MultiplyAddWorkChain` and show some details about the inputs and outputs.
+Now, go and check the last processes, the status of the `MultiplyAddWorkChain`, and show some details about the inputs and outputs.

 #### Checks and validation